hazelcast/hazelcast-reference-manual/src/Storage/HotRestartStore.md

 The following are the descriptions of the Hot Restart configuration elements.

-- `hot-restart`: The configuration that includes the element `home-dir` used to specify the directory where the Hot Restart data will be stored.
+- `hot-restart`: The configuration that includes the element `base-dir` used to specify the directory where the Hot Restart data will be stored.
 Its default value is `hot-restart`.
 You can use the default value, or you can specify the value of another folder containing the Hot Restart configuration, but it is mandatory that this `hot-restart` element has a value.
+This directory will be created automatically if not exists yet.
 - `validation-timeout-seconds`: Validation timeout for the Hot Restart process when validating the cluster members expected to join and the partition table on the whole cluster.
 - `data-load-timeout-seconds`: Data load timeout for the Hot Restart process.
 All members in the cluster should finish restoring their local data before this timeout.
 - `hot-restart-enabled`: The configuration that enables or disables the Hot Restart feature.
 This element is used for the supported data structures (in the above examples, you can see that it is included in `map` and `cache`).